Alex014/RC/README.md

 #RC framework

-What is it
-Main goals
-Structure
-Similar frameworks
-Install
-License

 ##What is it
-RC is a WEB development framework, which uses MVC pattern RC is random two letters
+RC is a WEB development framework, which uses MVC pattern

+RC is random two letters

 It uses PHP 5.3

 ##Main goals